Freemasonry: Prince Hall Freemasonry

+Unlike other fraternal orders, there was never any blanket rule against the admission of men based on their race.
+Each lodge and grand lodge had their own rules, both written and unwritten.
+A few non-Prince Hall lodges did admit Blacks, with Angelo Soliman being one notable Masonic personality of African descent.
+Nonetheless, widespread racial segregation in 19th- and early-20th-century North America made it difficult for African Americans to join Lodges outside of Prince Hall jurisdictions.

+Today most (but not all) US Grand Lodges recognise their Prince Hall counterparts, and the authorities of both traditions are working towards full recognition.
+The United Grand Lodge of England has no problem with recognising Prince Hall Grand Lodges.
+While celebrating their heritage as lodges of African Americans, Prince Hall is open to all men regardless of race or religion.

+Latin America and Caribbean

 Jamaican Freemasonry

-Freemasonry was imported to Jamaica by British immigrants who colonized the island for over 300 years.
-In 1908, there were eleven recorded Masonic Lodges, which included three Grand Lodges, two Craft Lodges, and two Rose Croix Chapters.
-During slavery, the Lodges were open to all "freeborn" men.
-According to the Jamaican 1834 census, that potentially included 5,000 free black men and 40,000 free people of colour (mixed race).
+Freemasonry was imported to Jamaica by British settlers.
+In 1908 there were eleven recorded Masonic lodges, which included three Grand Lodges, two Craft lodges, and two Rose Croix chapters.
+During slavery, the lodges were open to all "freeborn" men.
 After the full abolition of slavery in 1838, the Lodges were open to all Jamaican men of any race.
 Jamaica also kept close relationships with Masons from other countries.
-Jamaican Freemasonry historian Jackie Ranston, noted that:
+Jamaican Freemasonry historian Jackie Ranston noted that:

-On 25 May 2017, Masons around the world celebrated the 300th anniversary of the fraternity.
-Jamaica hosted one of the regional gatherings for this celebration.